kazxieo/go-http-server/README.md

 # go-http-server

-So i made a HTTP server written in [Go](https://go.dev) because I wanted to learn Go :3
+So i made a HTTP server in [Go](https://go.dev) because I wanted to learn Go :3